diawi/knowledge-base/Android/Cant-install-an-app-on-a-device-things-to-check.md

 # Can't install an app on an Android device?
 Things to check

 Apple doesn't provide explicit error messages when installing apps on devices.
-It can be quiet difficult to understand what could have gone wrong.
+It can be quite difficult to understand what could have gone wrong.

 ## Behaviors